 Ability to Keep Residents Mobile

-This tells you the percent of patients that were able to retain mobility over time.
-Preserving mobility can be a good sign for residents' well-being.
+This tells you the percent of residents who maintained mobility over time.
+Retaining mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Forest Glen Health Campus, 12.66 Percentage of Residents Rehospitalized

 This is the number of rehospitalizations per thousand days of short-term patient care.
 There is usually a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 In Forest Glen Health Campus, 12.98 Percentage of Patients

 This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
 Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.